talon/javascript-registry/README.md

 # About

-This is a lerna repo backed by the GitHub Package Registry.
+This is a [Lerna](https://github.com/lerna/lerna) repo backed by the [GitHub Package Registry](https://github.com/features/package-registry).